apehex/tokun/mlable/models/gpm/README.md

 Contrary to traditional password managers, the passwords are not saved on disk: they are (re)generated each time.

-The master key is used to randomly fill the tensor weights, which constitute a MLP model.
+The master key is encoded and used as seed to initiate the random number generator.
+Thanks to this generator, the tensor weights of a MLP are filled.

 This MLP model then takes the login information as input and outputs a password.